Announcing a new director for the Race, Ethnicity and Identity Workshop

 Thank you for a wonderful 2014-2015 academic year.
 Fresh lectures, seminars, and conferences are now being planned for what will be a very busy and productive 2015-2016.

 - October 20th at 4:30pm public lecture for the Workshop on Arab Political Development by Professor Miriam Lowi of The College of New Jersey

 - October 30 & 31 - AALIMS-Princeton Conference on Islam and Human Capital

 - November 2015 - Junior Scholars Manuscript Workshop - invitation only

 - The Political Identities Research Group min-conference, cosponsored by Bobst, the Center for the Study of Democratic Politics (CSDP), and the Princeton Research in Experimental Social Science program (PRESS).

-- The Conference on Women and Violence, cosponsored with Bobst and the Princeton Institute for International and Regional Studies (PIIRS).
+- April 1 & 2, 2016 Conference on Gendered Violence: Old Trends and New Challenges, cosponsored with Bobst and the Princeton Institute for International and Regional Studies (PIIRS).

-- A conference on the New Incorporation in Contemporary Latin America, cosponsored by Bobst and PIIRS, held to specifically honor Professors David and Ruth Collier for their foundational contributions to the field.
+- May 2016 - Conference on the New Incorporation in Contemporary Latin America, cosponsored by Bobst and PIIRS, held to specifically honor Professors David and Ruth Collier for their foundational contributions to the field.